 Course Code Course Credit Content of Subject 40STS001 Introduction to Time Series and Spatial Modeling 2 This course introduces the foundations of time series analysis, point process, and spatial/spatio- temporal modeling.
 Emphasis is placed on statistical modeling and model selection by information criteria.
 XStudents who have already taken "Introduction to Statistical Modeling I (10SMS001)", "Introduction to Statistical Modeling II (10SMS002)" can't take this course.
 40STS002 Introduction to Multivariate Analysis 2 This course deals with a wide range of techniques (regression analysis, discriminant analysis, principal component analysis, factor analysis, covariance structure analysis, etc.) for analyzing multivariate data.
-XStudents who have already taken " Introduction to Statistical Data Science I (10SMS003)" "Introduction to Statistical Data Science II (10SMS004)" can't take this subject.
+XStudents who have already taken "Introduction to Statistical Data Science I (10SMS003)" "Introduction to Statistical Data Science II (10SMS004)" can't take this subject.
 40STS003 Introduction to Probability and Stochastic Processes 2 The lectures in this subject explore fundamental concepts relating to theories of probability and stochastic processes.
-More specifically, the subject covers probability space, random variable, convergence, generating and characteristic functions, Poisson process, and Markov chain. ※Students who have already taken "Introduction to Statistical Inference I (10SMS005)" can't take this subject.
+More specifically, the subject covers probability space, random variable, convergence, generating and characteristic functions, Poisson process, and Markov chain. %Students who have already taken "Introduction to Statistical Inference I (10SMS005)" can't take this subject.
 40STS004 Introduction to Mathematical Statistics 2 This lecture course provides an overview of the theory of mathematical statistics.
 The main topic of the course is the theory of statistical inference.
 Specifically, the course deals with summary statistics, sampling distributions, point estimation, interval estimation, hypothesis testing and regression models.
 Applications of the theory of mathematical statistics to real problems are also discussed.
-XStudents who have already taken "Introduction to Statistical Inference II (10SMS006)" can't take this subject.